j91k/Credit_Card_Default_Dashboard/README.md

 # Credit Card Default Dashboard and EDA

-## Project Overview
+## Project Overview & Purpose

 This project consists of two main components: an Exploratory Data Analysis (EDA) using Python, Pandas and an interactive dashboard.
 We analyzed credit card usage patterns, payment behaviors, and default risks using a dataset from the UCI Machine Learning Repository.
 The analysis covers default payments, late payments, demographic factors, credit utilization ratio data, payment history, and bill statements of credit card clients.
+The purpose of this project is to analyze payment and spending patterns within a credit card dataset, with a specific focus on identifying default and late payment patterns.

 ## Features